atsushieno/aap-core/README.md

 gradle is used as **part of** the entire builds, for Android application samples and libraries.

-Once native dependencies is set up, Android Studio can be used for development by opening `java` directory.
+Once native dependencies are set up, Android Studio can be used for development by opening `java` directory.

 ## Build Dependencies